BC-Swift-Spring-25/test-KPLefe/SwiftUI_Challenge_WhatisFootball/README.md

-1. Create two images in row  with HStack
+1. Create Text and HStack within VStack
-2. HStack is embedded within VStack
+2. In HStack create 3 images in horizotnal row.
+Resizable,Scaled to Fit

 VStack with Text and Nexted HStack.
 3 Images in a row, scaled images for best user experience. https://www.linkedin.com/in/kevinlefebvre-dv/